ARPSC Siren Test Information

 Siren Testing Guidelines

-- Sirens are chosen on line on the ARPSC website, or assigned by the Sub-net Control Operator on a first-come basis.
+- Sirens are chosen from the last completed siren test report on the TexCom website, or assigned by the Sub-net Control Operator on a first-come basis.

 - Other amateur radio volunteers who may not belong to the OCARPSC may be assigned a siren by the Sub-net